VasanthKumarTR/proxmox-templates/vSphere/Terraform/README.md

 1. Verify your vSphere credentials and permissions
 2. Check that the template exists and is accessible
-3. Ensure your SSH key is correctly specified
+3. Ensure the VM template was created with EFI firmware if using EFI boot
 4. Verify network connectivity to the vSphere environment
-5. Check that the VM folder path is valid
-6. For SSH connection issues, verify that the VMs have network connectivity
+5. For boot issues, check that the VM firmware (EFI/BIOS) matches the template